 Popular Tile Shapes

 Arabesque shape is another well-sought shape, as well as a long pill-shaped tile.
-All these sizes and shapes cater to individual style.
+All these sizes and shapes cater to individual styles.
 Many of the ceramics in these shapes can be customized in over 100 unique glaze colors in our Status Ceramic Collection.